redpinecube/cycle-safe/README.md

- # The Impact of the Pandemic on Bicycle Theft in Toronto
+ # The Effect of the COVID-19 Pandemic on Bicycle Theft in Toronto